Titan-OP/Spambot/README.md

 ☞ `API_HASH` - Get your API_HASH from [my.telegram.org](https://my.telegram.org/)<br>
 ☞ `MONGO_DB_URI` - Get your MONGO_DB_URI from [mongodb.com](https://www.mongodb.com/) Want help?
 Here is [Tutorial](https://t.me/Gladiators_Projects/7)<br>
 ☞ `LOGGER` - Your logger group id get that using any other bot!!<br>
-☞ `SUPPORT_CHAT` - Your public group username where bot will give starting bot notification get that using any other bot!!<br>